-Any changes to submitted methods and any special tactics or change in tactics must be disclosed to the opponents.
+Any changes to submitted methods and any special tactics or change in tactics must be disclosed to the DIC and to each opponent before play for a segment commences.

 XI.
 ROUND ROBIN PROCEDURES

 A. Victory Point Scales

 The Victory Point Scales set forth on the USBF website and shall be used in Round Robin matches.